 Diesel fuel will not remain fresh forever.
-Without proper additives diesel fuel can be stored safely for up to two years, meaning that if you have a diesel car in storage, you will eventually need to add these additives.
+Without proper additives high quality diesel fuel can be stored safely for up to 6 months, meaning that if you have a diesel truck in storage, you will eventually need to add these additives.
 Diesel fuel is a carbon-based petrochemical.
 If left for a long period of time, the diesel will begin to oxidize, causing hydrocarbons to react with oxygen in the tank.
-This creates deposits that can damage fuel lines, carburetors, and other system components.
+This creates deposits that can damage fuel lines, fuel injectors, and other system components.
 Therefore, storage for longer than 30 days requires additives, specifically fuel stabilizers.
-These additives are recommended for storage of not only your diesel car but also anyother vehicles or pieces of equipment that are not used frequently.
+The diesel fuel user needs to be proactive as stabilizers need to be used when the fuel is fresh.
+That being said it is best to add Diesel STA-BIL® when you fill up your car, car truck or equipment.
+These additives are recommended not only your diesel truck but also any other vehicles or pieces of equipment that are not used frequently.
 Remember to keep all fuel tanks full for long-term or seasonal storage, as a full tank helps prevent condensation.
 Bare interior tank walls will create a condition of condensation as there is air in the tank and water in the air.

 Like gasoline, diesel fuel is also subject to damage without proper storage, perhaps even more so.
 Because diesel systems are designed differently from gasoline systems, they require a completely different stabilizer.